milanglacier/minuet-ai.el/README.md

 1. You are setting the API key to a literal value instead of the environment variable name.
 2. You are using a model or a context window that is too large, causing completion items to timeout before returning any tokens.
-It is recommended
-   to:
+This is particularly common with local LLM.
+It is recommended to start with the following settings to have a better understanding of your provider's inference speed.
-   - Test with manual completion first
+   - Begin by testing with manual completions.
-   - Use a smaller context window (e.g., `context_window = 768`)
+   - Use a smaller context window (e.g., `context-window = 768`)
    - Use a smaller model
-   - Set a longer request timeout (e.g., `request_timeout = 5`) to evaluate your
+   - Set a longer request timeout (e.g., `request-timeout = 5`)
-     provider's inference latency.

 To diagnose issues, examine the buffer content from `*minuet*`.